Promissory Note Template, Free Download 2026

 Execute and Secure the Note

 The borrower must sign and date the promissory note.
 While the lender's signature is not technically required (because the note is the borrower's promise to pay), having both parties sign creates a more complete record.
 Notarization is recommended, especially for secured notes.
-The lender should retain the original signed note in a secure location, as it is a negotiable instrument and possession of the original may be required to enforce it in court.
+Save the completed promissory note PDF and retain the original signed note in a secure location, as it is a negotiable instrument and possession of the original may be required to enforce it in court.

 Free Template vs Custom Promissory Note